 Now, before you think I’m referring to a fictional portal to an alternate universe found while sifting through dusty old maps in a library, the Magic Quadrant is actually a data-driven, expert-led report created by marketing analysts at Gartner, a global research and advisory firm.
 (Read: highly trustworthy.)

-It’s with all this information and more that I bring to you the best content marketing platforms of 2021 to use in your own content marketing adventures.
+It’s with all this information and more that I bring to you the best content marketing platforms to use in your own content marketing adventures.
 They range from content calendar management and process workflow tools to interactive content creation and AI-generated photo organization resources.

 As you’re reading through this list, keep in mind that each of these tools can be used in tandem with Marcus Sheridan’s revolutionary approach to inbound marketing, outlined in his bestselling book They Ask, You Answer.
 It’s a simple but unique way to drive website traffic and increase leads and sales by obsessing over your customer and answering all their burning questions.